demisto/content/Packs/FeedThreatConnect/Integrations/FeedThreatConnect/README.md

 This integration fetches indicators from ThreatConnect.
-This integration was integrated and tested with version xx of ThreatConnect Feed
+This integration was integrated and tested with version 3 of ThreatConnect Feed

 ## Configure ThreatConnect Feed on Cortex XSOAR